If you want to learn more about us, you’re in the right place.

 The Boys & Girls Clubs of Central Wyoming is proud to be a part of this amazing and inspiring opportunity for our youth.
-The American Dream Essay Contest has become a revered state tradition and we would like to say THANK YOU to everyone who has made it possible, especially the wonderful sponsors who continually support the effort: the John Templeton Foundation, the Zimmerman Family Foundation, Larry & Margo Bean and Kevin & Julie Murphy.
+The American Dream Essay Contest has become a revered state tradition and we would like to say THANK YOU to everyone who has made it possible, especially the wonderful sponsors who continually support the effort: the Zimmerman Family Foundation, Larry & Margo Bean, John Templeton Foundation, Kevin & Julie Murphy, and Hilltop National Bank.

 Students will write essays based on one of the 10 Cowboy Ethics Values as described in Jim Owen’s Cowboy Ethics book.
 They can also create their own Cowboy Ethics Value if they wish.